 Round 2: Ss in the next 3ch-sp and ch3…

 …work (2tr, ch3, 3tr, ch1) in same 3ch-sp as your first ss…

 … then work (3tr, 3ch, 3tr, ch1) into the next 3ch-sp…

 … and repeat (3tr, 3ch, 3tr, ch1) one more time into the last 3ch-sp…

 …then finish the round with a ss to join in the top of your starting 3ch.

-And that’s how you make a crochet granny triangle.
+And that’s how you make a crochet triangle granny square.
 Your corners may be a little bit rounded like in the image above, but blocking will help to define the triangular shape, and it will be a lot less noticeable if you use this crochet triangle pattern to join multiple granny triangles together.
 If you enjoyed hooking up this granny triangle, why not take it further and make out free granny crochet bunting pattern!

 If you found these crochet triangle tutorials useful, why not take a look at some more!
 Why not learn how to crochet a grany square and How to join crochet shapes together.
 Or try learning a whole new technique with our How to do mosaic crochet and How to do corner to corner crochet tutorials.